LasyGenius/kheiraBoumerzak/README.md

 ### Hi there 👋
 ### About me
-I'm Kheira, a CS student intrested in Networking and passionate bout cyberSecurity, web-development stuff n lot more...
+I'm Kheira, a CS student intrested in Networking, Passionate bout CyberSecurity, web-development & lot more...
-Always striving to learn new Things 💪
+Always striving to learn new Things 💪 in order to acheive future progress n Goals ✌️